CUBoulder-2018spring-ML4HCI/G-ClsReg-Kaiser-Perez/README.md

 Matthew Kaiser and Robert Perez

 ### b)
-Use the Myo band to send data to wekinatr to train regression model which can tell how hard you hard flexing your arm.
+Use the Myo band to send data to wekinator to train regression model which can tell how hard you hard flexing your arm.

 ### c)
 For our project we used the MYO gesture armband, Processing, Wekinator and some online pictures for our output.